Description

 Org Mode

-There’s a rabbit hole called org mode which I encourage you to at least consider.
+There’s a rabbit hole called org-mode which I encourage you to at least consider.

 It’s useful for keeping an agenda and creating todos.
 GDQuest has a solid intro video here.
+A good follow-up is this video about tagging with org-mode.